-- 10. Compile your .tex file, download the PDF and .tex file, and transfer it to your cloned repository on OSCER using your SFTP client of choice (or via scp from your laptop terminal).
-You may also copy and paste your .tex file from your browser directly into your terminal via nano if you prefer, but you will need to use SFTP or scp to transer the PDF.1 - 11.
+- 10. Compile your .tex file, download the PDF and .tex file, and transfer it to your cloned repository on OSCER.
+There are many ways to do this; you may ask an AI chatbot or simply drag-and-drop using VS Code.
+Do not put these files in your fork on your personal laptop; otherwise git will detect a merge conflict and that will be a painful process to resolve. - 11.
 You should turn in the following files: .tex, .pdf, and any additional scripts (e.g. .R, .py, or .jl) required to reproduce your work.
-Make sure that these files each have the correct naming convention (see top of this problem set for directions) and are located in the correct directory (i.e. ~/DScourseS21/ProblemSets/PS12). - 12.
-Synchronize your local git repository (in your OSCER home directory) with your GitHub fork by using the commands in Problem Set 2 (i.e. git add, git commit-m "message", and git push origin master).
+Make sure that these files each have the correct naming convention (see top of this problem set for directions) and are located in the correct directory (i.e. ~/DScourseS24/ProblemSets/PS12). - 12.
+Synchronize your local git repository (in your OSCER home directory) with your GitHub fork by using the commands in Problem Set 2 (i.e. git add, git commit -m "message", and git push origin master).
+More simply, you may also just go to your fork on GitHub and click the button that says "Fetch upstream."
+Then make sure to pull any changes to your local copy of the fork.
 Once you have done this, issue a git pull from the location of your other local git repository (e.g. on your personal computer).
 Verify that the PS12 files appear in the appropriate place in your other local repository.